3DBAG/geodepot/design-doc.md

 Emits the value of the specified key.
 If key is present multiple times in the configuration, emits the last value.

 `set`:
-Set value for one config options.
+Set the value for one configuration option.

 **Options**